Kaljurand/ai-ai-ai/README.md

   prompt and completion pricing for each model.
 - Click any table cell (except checkboxes) to view a Markdown preview of its contents.
 - Prompts can reference table values using `{{tab_name.table.ID.field}}` syntax which expands before API calls.
+- The selected models are stored in the URL, allowing bookmarks to restore your choices.

 This is not a production-ready system but demonstrates the flow described in the specification.